webpack-contrib/css-loader/README.md

 console.log(styles["_default"]);
 ```

-You can enable a ES module named export using:
+You can enable ES module named export using:

 **webpack.config.js**